New standards limit the “smoothing” of revenue and income in long-term service contracts

 Let us first acknowledge that this subject is “dry” and “in the weeds,” but NOT reviewing its applicability for your firm could result in some future significant financial reporting adjustments, a primary negative indicator for investors.

-Revenue recognition is a financial accounting term about a service provider aligning the events driving their costs with the payments received from their customer, a primary tenant of accrual accounting.
-If revenues exceed costs, an enterprise has engaged in a profitable contract; if not, they have incurred a loss.
-At the end of the agreement, all cumulative costs and payments collected are recognized.
+Revenue recognition is a financial accounting term describing a service provider aligning the events driving their costs with the payments received from their customer, a primary tenant of accrual accounting.
+If revenues exceed costs, an enterprise has engaged in a profitable contract; if not, it has incurred a loss.
+All cumulative costs and payments collected are recognized at the end of the agreement.

 Investors pay much closer attention to recurring revenues, often highly prized by the investment community for providing predictable profits.